 - HDD clusters: 8 TB per node

 You will see more consistent performance if you add nodes to your cluster before you reach these storage limits.
+As a best practice, add enough nodes to your cluster so that you are only using 70% of these limits.
+This configuration helps accommodate any sudden spikes in storage usage.

 Size limits within a table